NMGRL/pychron/docs/user_guide/setup/quick_start.rst

          cd ~/Programming/pychron
          ls

     #. checkout the version of Pychron you want to use.
-The current release is v2.1.0
+By default you should be on the "develop" branch.
+This is the
+     leading edge of pychron development will have buggy features.
+The current public release of pychron is v16.7.
+To use the current release.
        ::

          cd ~/Programming/pychron
-         git checkout release/v2.1.0
+         git checkout release/v16.7

     #.
 Before you can launch Pychron you must install some dependencies.
        ::